 - Provide the chickens with room to roam.
 Since they may range far afield if allowed to, it’s usually best to confine Ameraucanas to a large pen that provides protection from predators while still allowing them plenty of space.

-- Feed your Ameraucana chickens a good-quality commercial feed every day.
-Such feed has everything they need in it to keep them healthy.
+- Feed your Ameraucana chickens good-quality commercial feedevery day.
+The such feed has everything they need in it to keep them healthy.
 It also has what they need to allow them to lay eggs when they are old enough to do so.
 Also, keep water available at all times.
 In freezing weather, a water heater can help prevent the water from freezing.

 The Ameraucana chicken is an excellent breed for a home flock.
-These birds are typically hardy and adaptable, and they tend to be calm in most situations.
-They are also a fun breed to raise, as not only are the chickens enjoyable as pets, they also produce blue eggs that can be eaten or sold and that make for interesting conversation.
+These birds are typically hardy, adaptable, and generally calm.
+They are also a fun breed to raise, as not only are the chickens enjoyable as pets, but they also produce blue eggs that can be eaten or sold, and that makes for interesting conversation.